pi-hole/docs/docs/routers/fritzbox.md

 ### Enable advanced settings

-Some of the the following settings might be visible only if advanced settings are enabled.
+Some of the following settings might be visible only if advanced settings are enabled.
 Therefore, "View" has to be changed to advanced by clicking on "Standard" in the lower left corner.

 ![Screenshot der Fritz!Box DHCP Einstellungen](../images/fritzbox-advanced.png)